 Unlike the vast majority of CBD companies, Lazarus Naturals is owned by its employees, giving them a vested interest in the company’s success.
 Another way Lazarus differs from the competition is that the majority (70%) of its hemp comes from its own farm in Central Oregon.
 This organic, non-GMO hemp and the resulting CBD extracts undergo comprehensive third-party testing to ensure potency and safety.

 Lazarus Naturals’ topical lineup includes two products: a full spectrum CBD balm and massage oil.
 The value you get with these products is nothing short of amazing.
 The balm costs $15–$50 and the massage oil $12–$70, which works out to the incredibly low cost of $0.04–$0.05 per mg of CBD.

 One of the biggest problems with topical CBD products is that many don’t contain enough CBD to provide a significant enough effect.
-This is especially true for people looking to relieve significant muscle or joint pain since this requires higher dosages.
+This is especially true for people looking to relieve physical discomfort.

 Potency won’t be a problem with the topicals from cbdMD, which offer some of the highest CBD strengths on the market.

 Founded in 2015, cbdMD is a leading company known for its THC-free broad-spectrum CBD products.
 It sells CBD oils, capsules, edibles, topicals, bath bombs, and pet products with multiple potency options.

 CbdMD has all the hallmarks of a great brand, including an organic, non-GMO, American hemp source, third-party testing, and affordable prices.